 The Ducal Palace of Mantua.
 Source: mantovaducale.beniculturali.it.

-THREE CANTOS II
+ONLINE COMPANION TO THREE CANTOS II

 Annotations in the List of Works Cited: